spaceprofessor/aed-handout/HAAD-D01_Handout.md

 ![](figures/haae-d01_intro_Seite_11.png)

 During its descent, ESA's Huygens probe made many spectacular images.
 This panorama shows a lake with a shoreline and rivers.
 Before Huygens, there was much speculation about whether or not such surface features exist on Titan, but the Huygens probe made the case clear.
 The liquid, however, is not water but hydrocarbons.
-The surface is much too cold for liquid water.
+The surface of Titan is much too cold for liquid water (-179°C).

 ---

 ![](figures/haae-d01_intro_Seite_12.png)

 The left image is an artist impression of the Huygens probe after landing.
 You can see that it did not land in a lake (as many hoped and many feared) but on land.
 The right image shows a real photograph that was made by the probe.
-The temperature at the landing site was -179.3 °C and the pressure was 1468 mbar.
+The temperature at the landing site was -179°C and the pressure was 1.5 mbar.

 ---